10 Sectors That Are Fueling The Market - Cramer's Mad Money (7/5/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Wednesday, July 5.

-The retail and the auto sectors are two of the most important and they are not performing well.
+The retail and auto sectors are two of the most important, and they are not performing well.
 "For the longest time, this kind of concentrated selling could bring the entire market down; makes sense given that autos and retail are so heavily linked to the overall economy," said Cramer.
 "Because there have been some fundamental changes in the U.S. economy that are not being acknowledged by many people on air, on web, whatever, and they're allowing the market to blossom without the traditional spurs of retail sales or autos," he added.

-There are 10 groups that are contributing to the market keeping it afloat despite the poor performance of retail and autos.
-Travel and leisure, health care, capital goods, oil and gas derivatives, the stay-at-home economy, defense, aerospace, housing, e-commerce and the banks are the ones that are working based on the 52-week high list that Cramer follows.
+There are 10 groups that are contributing to the market, keeping it afloat despite the poor performance of retail and autos.
+Travel and leisure, healthcare, capital goods, oil and gas derivatives, the stay-at-home economy, defense, aerospace, housing, e-commerce and the banks are the ones that are working based on the 52-week high list that Cramer follows.

 Travel and leisure is working due to millennials spending on experiences.
-"Whatever, travel and leisure stocks, everything from hotels and time shares to airlines and cruises, live on the new-high list, and with good reasons," said Cramer.
-The Washington has got nothing so far on the healthcare reform but insurance providers, medical device makers, hospitals, biotechnology companies and pharmaceutical giants are doing good.
+"Whatever, travel and leisure stocks, everything from hotels and time shares to airlines and cruises, live on the new-high list, and with good reason," the Mad Money host said.
+Washington has got nothing so far on healthcare reform, but insurance providers, medical device makers, hospitals, biotechnology companies and pharmaceutical giants are doing well.

-The capital goods group has seen good earnings, thanks to the improvement in global economy and their investments in emerging markets.
-While the oil and gas is struggling, companies who use these as a resource are enjoying lower costs and improved earnings.
+The capital goods group has seen good earnings, thanks to the improvement in the global economy and the group's investments in emerging markets.
+While oil and gas is struggling, companies who use these as resources are enjoying lower costs and improved earnings.

-The stay-at-home economy is roaring with content creators and video game maker stocks rallying.
-The defense stocks are rallying given recent North Korean missile test.
-Aerospace sector is seeing a huge order book.
+The stay-at-home economy is roaring, with content creator and video game maker stocks rallying.
+Defense stocks are rallying, given the recent North Korean missile test.
+The aerospace sector is seeing a huge order book.

 Housing is rising.
-"It accounts for only about 10% of consumer spending, but the demand for housing is off the charts versus the supply, which explains why the homebuilders endlessly hit the 52-week high list even though the overall housing start numbers aren't that strong and rates are going higher," said Cramer.
+"It accounts for only about 10% of consumer spending, but the demand for housing is off the charts versus the supply, which explains why the homebuilders endlessly hit the 52-week high list, even though the overall housing start numbers aren't that strong and rates are going higher," Cramer noted.
 E-commerce group is on the rise as consumers shift the way they shop.
 Lastly, the bank stocks are rising on the action taken by Fed.

 "So, here's the bottom line: it's true, autos and traditional retail may be weak.
-But these 10 other sectors can justify an awful lot of strength, certainly enough to make it possible for the stock market to plow higher, even without the usual suspects helping us along," concluded Cramer.
+But these 10 other sectors can justify an awful lot of strength, certainly enough to make it possible for the stock market to plow higher, even without the usual suspects helping us along," he concluded.

 Tech sector